 The more a manufacturer knows about their customers, the easier it will be to communicate with them.
-The level of information a manufacturer has available for their target market and existing customer base are the two most important criteria to evaluate when determining a manufacturer’s knowledge of their eCommerce audience.
-Segmenting these users into defined user types will help develop a manufacturer’s marketing and digital strategy as well.
+The level of information a manufacturer has available concerning its target market and existing customer base are the two most important criteria to evaluate when determining a manufacturer’s knowledge of its eCommerce audience.
+Segmenting these users into defined user types will help develop an OEM’s marketing and digital strategy as well.

 Understand Who Your Customer Is

 Having a good understanding of customer buying patterns and behaviors is paramount for an effective eCommerce experience, so it’s important for manufacturers to be capable of collecting general customer information before creating an eCommerce platform.

 Information about end-users should be the primary goal, but when using a dealer network, dealer information is important as well.
 Manufacturers should have assets such as contact information that will aid future marketing campaigns via eCommerce, and add to the buying experience that customers have become accustomed to.

 Collecting information about product owners is important when entering eCommerce.
 Documented owner information consisting of names, emails, addresses, and phone numbers should all be collected and stored within a seller’s ERP system.
 A seller will benefit from collecting, updating, and storing installed base details for every sale made.

 Information and details consisting of owners and locations can be obtained from manufacturer to dealer and from dealer to end-user.
 This information will provide valuable insights for sales teams, and allow them to take a proactive approach to capturing re-orders from past customers.

 Buying patterns and behaviors should be noted and consistently tracked across all divisions within a seller’s organization.
 For products that are considered seasonal, buying patterns are relatively predictable given their active use period.
 This information is again useful in developing marketing campaigns to allow manufacturers to maximize conversions throughout each quarter.